ClementLaval/unanime/README.md

     // set markers to true to see helpers on your screen
     once: false,
     // set to true if you want disable the observer once the animation is finished
+    split: false,
+    // set to true to split each target and control his own animation
     toggleActions: 'play pause reverse reset',
     // set quick actions depending of scroll action (enter / leave / enterback / leaveback)
     // actions list: none, play, pause, resume, reverse, complete, restart, reset